flowersinthesand/portal/README.md

 ### Running

-In order to run test suite, you need to have Node.js.
+In order to run test suite, you need to have Node.js or write your portal server.

 Clone this repository or simply download it as a zip and extract it.